 Raised in Düsseldorf, Germany, Julia moved to London to study fine art at Central Saint Martins College of Art and Design.The first jewels were created by Julia to fullfil her own need for sensuous, architectural and iconic gems.
 Rooted in ancient craft traditions, yet boldly contemporary, Belmacz jewellery evokes a twenty-first century take on the status-affirming ceremonial adornments worn by tribal chiefs, patriarchs and paragons of style.

 “Empowering primeval-modern ornaments for today’s cool, intellectual, urban warrior,” wrote Vivienne Becker (journalist and jewellery historian) describing them.

-Redefining such universal forms as the ring, the cuff, or the necklace, Belmacz pieces afford a personal form of self expression.
-Many are one-of-a-kind originals while others are produced in a limited edition of eight.
+Redefining such universal forms as the ring, the cuff, or the necklace, Belmacz pieces are a personal form of self expression made to enhance the wearer, empower and give joy.